Skip to main content

 • Documentation: Provides a place to document monitor information

-• Network Share: For File Monitors, determines if the SMA Resource Monitor will poll the directory to detect the file.
-If option is unselected, SMA Resource Monitor will use Windows alerts to optimize performance.
-If option is selected, SMA Resource Monitor will poll the directory.
-This option should be enabled to monitor files on mapped drives.
+• Network Share: For File Monitors, determines if the SMA Resource Monitor polls the directory to detect the file.
+If the option is unselected, SMA Resource Monitor uses Windows alerts to optimize performance.
+If the option is selected, SMA Resource Monitor polls the directory.
+Enable this option to monitor files on mapped drives.

 • Poll Interval: Defines the seconds between polling attempts for the Network Share setting.